rossjs/colorvision-test-creator/README.md

 - **fontSize**: Controls the size of the text pattern.
 Larger fonts create bolder, easier-to-see patterns.

 - **margin**: Pixels of space around the text area.
-Larger margins (80-120px) ensure text doesn't get too close to edges and improve readability.
+Default is 0 for full canvas usage.
+Use larger margins (50-120px) if you want text to stay away from edges.
 The font size is automatically adjusted to fit within the margin constraints.

 - **circular**: Creates round images like traditional Ishihara plates instead of square ones.
 The circular boundary is automatically calculated based on canvas size and margin.
 Font size is automatically adjusted to fit within the circular area.